Shen Jingsi

-Shen Jingsi (沈静思 (沈靜思); born 3 May 1989 in Zhangzhou, Fujian) is a Chinese volleyball player.
+Shen Jingsi (沈静思 (沈靜思); born 3 May 1989 in Zhangzhou, Fujian) is a retired Chinese volleyball player.
 She was part of the gold medal winning team at the 2010 Asian Games.

 Career

 Shen was the setter of China women's national volleyball team, and she joined the team go to the 2010 FIVB Women's World Championship which was held in Japan.
 She played in the Army club and was the captain of the team.

 Shen played at the 2013 Club World Championship with Guangdong Evergrande, and she was selected Best Setter.
 Her team claimed the bronze medal, winning 3-1 against Voléro Zürich.